Vivo Y73 5G Review – This Mid-Range Phone is Just About Style

 Vivo Y73 has a 4G LTE network on-board.
 5G is not available in India so getting a 5G-ready smartphone won’t make any difference.
 Jio 4G LTE works fine and the signal reception and call quality were fine as well.
 I didn’t have any issue with the Jio 4G whilst testing out the Vivo Y73 2021 although I guess it is a bit subjective since your cellular connection on the Jio 4G LTE (as mentioned above) might be better or worse.

 Every Android smartphone has the basic PIN and Pattern authentication methods as a norm.
-There’s an under-the-display fingerprint scanner which is way better than Face Unlock.
-I won’t say that the UD FPS is slow but introduces a bit of delay which is something many other mid-range smartphones from Vivo offer.
-Lucky enough, unlocking the phone via fingerprint scanner in bright daylight works like a charm too.
+There’s an under-the-display fingerprint scanner, which is way better than Face Unlock.
+I won’t say that the UD FPS is slow, but it introduces a bit of delay, which is something many other mid-range smartphones from Vivo offer.
+Luckily enough, unlocking the phone via fingerprint scanner in bright daylight works like a charm, too.

 You also get Face Unlock with Vivo Y73 which is snappy as well although much less secure than a fingerprint scanner.
 Since the FPS is not side-mounted, you are free to either use UD FPS or Face Unlock based on your preference.